Get

 Before We Begin: Crying vs. Tearing in Dogs

-While humans cry for various reasons, such as sadness or pain, dogs don’t share this emotional response.
+While humans cry for various reasons, such as sadness or pain, dogs don’t share this emotional response in the same way humans do.
 Instead, dogs communicate their emotions through body language, vocalizations, and other behaviors.

 Chihuahua Lying on White Textile